RohanPrasad007/square-pos-app/README.md

 1. **Customer Selection**

-   - Search and select an existing customer: Enter the customer's name or phone nuber with country code in the input field to search for and select an existing customer from the database.
+   - Search and select an existing customer: Enter the customer's name or phone number with country code in the input field to search for and select an existing customer from the database.
    - Add a new customer: If the customer is not in the database, click the "Add Customer" button to create a new customer profile.
 Fill in the required details and save the customer information.

 2. **Item Entry**